0x78654C/xTerminal/README.md

     ch        -- Displays a list of previous commands typed in terminal.
 Use -h for additional parameters.
                     For display the last X commands that was used: ch x(numbers of commands to be displayed) -h   : Displays this message.
                    -d   : Displays the date when the command was executed.
+Can be used with x(numbers of commands to be displayed) as well.
                    -sz  : Set the limit of commands that can be stored in history.
 Default set is 2000.
                           Example: ch -sz 1000
                    -rz  : Read the limit of commands that can be stored in history.